wolfv6/keybrd/tutorials/tutorial_1_breadboard_keyboard.md

 A jumper connects the top row to the microcontroller.
 A short wire connects the bottom row to the microcontroller.

-Switch-diode pairs, in series, connect rows to columns.
+A switches and diodes connect rows to columns.

 Tutorials 2 and 3 use the same basic breadboard keyboard pictured above.
 Tutorials 4, 5, and 6 add more components to the basic breadboard keyboard.